canonical/cloud-init/doc/rtd/reference/cli.rst

   :file:`/var/log/`.
 * :command:`--reboot`: Reboot the system after removing artifacts.
 * :command:`--machine-id`: Set :file:`/etc/machine-id` to ``uninitialized\n``
-  on this image for systemd environemnts.
+  on this image for systemd environments.
 On distributions without systemd, remove the file.
 Best practice when cloning a golden image, to ensure the next boot of that image auto-generates a unique machine ID.
   `More details on machine-id`_.